fireeye/OpenIOC_1.1/README.md

 	1. Metadata - the traditional metadata header that contains metadata about the entire Indicator

 	2. Criteria - the "matching" section -- a boolean logical evaluation that determines whether or not you have found evil, as defined by this specific indicator.

 	3. Parameters - This section is entirely new, although it houses the "comments" from OpenIOC 1.0 among other things.
 Parameters are assignable metadata, that can be applied to any element in the Criteria section of the IOC.
 The significance of the Parameters section will be discussed later.

-We've moved away from unexpected behavior of operators due to OpenIOC 1.0 respecting Lucene (a requirement for the MIR Product, originally).
-OpenIOC is usually used to generate Xpath expressions to query data sources, so OpenIOC 1.1 operators behave as the would in Xpath.
+We've moved away from unexpected behavior of operators that were due to OpenIOC 1.0 respecting Lucene.
+OpenIOC is usually used to generate Xpath expressions to query data sources, so OpenIOC 1.1 operators behave as the would in Xpath 2.0.
 Please see the changelog to see what operators we support.

 In respecting Xpath operators, OpenIOC now supports regular expressions with the "matches" operator.
 This feature is one that is still being heavily tested for